 Instead I wisely chose to take a break and come back fresh.
 The Be Heard newsletter is practically dead.
 Then again, a little revival never hurt anyone.

-When consuming cecastnternet content, no one wants to go to a website that is not efficient.
+When consuming Internet content, no one wants to go to a website that is inefficient.
 As a heavy Internet user I often come across streaming audio and video websites that offer the service I desire but I when hit the play button I see buffering and the spinning wheel of death.
 This is one of the most frustrating times for me as I purposefully bought the high speed Internet access from Time Warner Cable in my area.
 I can download at 50 mbps and upload at 5 mbps so there is no reason I should see a website slow to download audio or video content.
-Fortunately, for websites that serve streaming audio or any type of media there are Shoutcast server hosting options available at ROCKHOST.COM.
-Avoiding downtime or buffering could help a website increase viewership tremendously.
+Fortunately, for websites that serve streaming audio or any type of media there are Shoutcast server hosting options available at ROCKHOST.COM, Inc. Avoiding downtime or buffering could help a website increase viewership tremendously.

 Internet Users Love The Music and Radio